 Between her pregnancy and the 14-hour flight, the wife was exhausted, but the lieutenant kept coming into their bedroom to make sure everything was okay.
 He was clearly a pervert.

-As soon as possible, the couple moved in with Vic and his new wife, Sharon, a big-boned, buxom blonde Aryan just a generation out of Berlin, but now a Texas cowgirl.The young man considered her legs shapely, but a few sizes too large for the runway.
+As soon as possible, the couple moved in with Vic and his new wife, Sharon, a big-boned, buxom blonde Aryan just a generation out of Berlin, but now a Texas cowgirl.The young man considered her legs shapely, but a few sizes too large for the runway and her clothes.

 She liked to wear tops that revealed a generous amount of cleavage, and shorts that allowed onlookers to see roughly two inches of her buttocks.
 Vic's fellow airmen called her "sweet cheeks," behind her back and to her face.
 She called them "horny GIs."

 But that was okay with Vic.
 He encouraged her to dress like that.
 He was shorter than his wife and a little tubby, and he was aware of the stereotype concerning Japanese men's lack of virility.

 So having Sharon show off her boobs and sweet cheeks was his way of saying, "Take a look at what I sleep with every night and eat your hearts out!"